gavrie01/playwright_pytest_show_case/README.md

 * playwright
 * pytest
 * asyncio
+* pytest-html

-5. Test cases are executed with the command: pytest --html=report.html --self-contained-html So as a result we get a report with details and statistics
+5. Test cases are executed with the command: pytest --html=report.html --self-contained-html So as a result we get a report with details and statistics.
+Open with any browser

 6. Let us go and check how all this lives together